 The sad part is that in most cases Google ads could very well drive a lot of relevant traffic to their business.

-The reason so many campaigns fail to deliver is because of issues with the way they are set up.
+The reason many campaigns fail to deliver is because of issues with the way they are set up.

 I review dozens of accounts each month for businesses and I consistently see some of the same mistakes repeated over and over again.